chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

    .. end_tag

-   Note that as these gem installs run before any recipe code has been run, the chef-client cannot be used to install compilers, and therefore native gems which require C compilers to install must not be installed by metadata.rb.
-Those gems must be installed by the ``chef_gem`` resource called from recipe code.
+   Note that metadata.rb must not be used to install native gems which require C compilation.
+Since metadata.rb runs before any recipe code runs, the chef-client cannot install the C compilers before the gem installation happens in metadata.rb.
+Therefore native gems must be installed by the ``chef_gem`` resource called from recipe code.
 The recipe code should also use the ``build_essential`` resource to install compilers on the system as a preqrequisite.

 ``issues_url``
    The URL for the location in which a cookbook's issue tracking is maintained.
 This setting is also used by Chef Supermarket.
 In Chef Supermarket, this value is used to define the destination for the "View Issues" link.